jshafto/twitter-lite-backend/README.md

 Completed as part of the App Academy curriculum.
 Implementation by Juliet Shafto and Darius Freeman.

 ## Project Description
 A lightweight Twitter API backend using Express, Sequelize, and Postbird.
+Project frontend [here](https://github.com/jshafto/twitter-lite-frontend).

 ## Features
 - Load existing tweets, create tweets, and delete tweets